Nuclear War: A Scenario: Personal and human connections

 The book's impact extends to personal stories that bridge historical and contemporary nuclear experiences.
 Jacobsen described an emotionally significant encounter at a nuclear convention in Brussels, where she met a Nagasaki bombing survivor who "was 1 year and 10 months when the bomb was dropped on Nagasaki."
 The meeting was particularly poignant because, as Jacobsen revealed, "someone I interviewed and someone that meant a lot to me...wired that nuclear weapon that was dropped on Nagasaki."
 She reflected on the profound connection: "there's little old me, the reporter, who fate and circumstance put in Brussels...And one hand of my reporting goes to that source...who wired the bomb that was dropped on Nagasaki.
 And my other hand goes to someone who was there."

 Declassification and transparency impact

 The book's publication coincided with increased transparency from nuclear institutions.
 Jacobsen noted that the Oppenheimer movie "had a very...positive impact on Los Alamos's transparency with people like me [as] they had a real willingness to share information, [whereas before they were] on the defensive."
 This openness allowed her to reveal previously classified information, including "the origin story of the football [because] they declassified it for the book."

 Ultimately, Jacobsen wrote Nuclear War: A Scenario so "that people will become invigorated again to have these discussions [or] come to the realization that...people's voices actually do count [because] Congress only...pays attention to what the people is talking about."

 Adaptation

 In April 2024, it was announced that production studio Legendary Entertainment purchased the rights to adapt the book into a film, with Canadian director Denis Villeneuve set to direct.
+The film is slated for a 2027 release.

+Director Kathryn Bigelow had originally sought to adapt Jacobsen's book, but after Legendary acquired the rights, Bigelow and co-writer Noah Oppenheim developed their own nuclear war thriller, A House of Dynamite, which was released on Netflix in October 2025.
+While thematically similar to Jacobsen's work—both depicting a surprise ICBM attack on the United States and exploring how officials navigate crisis decisions under extreme time pressure—critics noted distinctions in approach, with one reviewer observing that whereas Jacobsen's book examines "the nuts and bolts" of nuclear war scenarios, Bigelow's film "gives a more human and intimate perspective."